lanterndata/lantern/CONTRIBUTING.md

 ## Debugging the C codebase

-If you make changes to the C codebase, in addition to `make test`, you can also use the `livedebug.py` utility in a `tmux` session to easily attach `gdb` to the psql backend and find out what breaks.
+If you make changes to the C codebase, in addition to `make test` and `make parallel-test`, you can also use the `livedebug.py` utility in a `tmux` session to easily attach `gdb` to the psql backend and find out what breaks.
 Below is a short recording demonstrating the use of `livedebug.py`:

 [![asciicast](https://asciinema.org/a/jTsbWdOcTvUl4iAJlAw3Cszbt.svg)](https://asciinema.org/a/jTsbWdOcTvUl4iAJlAw3Cszbt)